Tree Flagging & Paint Colors

 Green

-• Green paint slash.
-Tree is designated for future removal on commons for tree thinning and/or
+• Green paint dash.
+Tree is designated for future removal on commons for tree thinning and/or forest health.

 Orange

-• Orange paint slash on trunk.
+• Orange paint dash on a tree trunk.
 Tree has been permitted for removal on private property.

-• Orange flagging is used by SROA Public Works to indicate a variety of their projects.
+• Orange flagging is used by SROA Public Works for a variety of their projects.

 Blue

-• Blue flagging on limb notes approximate golf course property line.
+• Blue flagging on vegetation or stakes notes approximate golf course property line.

 Yellow

-• Yellow flagging tied to tree branches marks noxious weed locations on commons.
+• Yellow flagging tied to vegetation marks noxious weed locations on commons.

 Red, Striped, Polka Dot, Checks or Wire Flags

-• Red flagging may be used by the SROA Public Works of Fire Department to request tree removel.
+• Red flagging may be used by the SROA Public Works or Fire Department to request tree removal.

 • Polka dot, striped or checkered flagging indicates special projects.